empathyco/x/packages/x-components/static-docs/build-search-ui/web-archetype-integration-guide.md

   - x components
 ---

-# Integrate Interface X Archetype into an existing website

 In this tutorial, you'll learn how to integrate the Interface&nbsp;X&nbsp;Archetype project in your commerce store in a matter of minutes.
 You can use the X&nbsp;Archetype **as is** or you can **[extend](web-archetype-development-guide.md)** the search and discovery interface experience to